vaersaagod/seomate/README.md

 ## Configuring

-GeoMate can be configured by creating a file named `geomate.php` in your Craft config folder, and overriding settings as needed.
+SEOMate can be configured by creating a file named `seomate.php` in your Craft config folder, and overriding settings as needed.

 ### cacheEnabled [bool]